Cody Bellinger Player Props: Cubs vs. Mariners

 Cody Bellinger At The Plate

-- Bellinger has picked up a hit in four games this season (44.4%), including one multi-hit game.
+- Bellinger has gotten a hit in five of 10 games this season (50.0%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.